 The goal kick shall be taken anywhere along the goal line within about 1 yard from the goal post.
 Opposing players must drop off four (4) yards from the ball until the ball is kicked.
 The player taking the kick can pass it to a teammate or dribble it in to start the game.

 Option: If the goal area is marked on the field, then the goal kick shall be taken from anywhere inside the goal area.
-The ball must leave the goal area before it is in play and before being touched by another player.
+The ball is in play when it is kicked.

 Law 17 - The Corner Kick